How Do Firefighting Planes Pick Up Water

 Q: Can firefighting planes pick up water from the ocean?

 A: Yes, some firefighting planes, particularly those designed for amphibious operations, can pick up water from the ocean.
-However, saltwater can be corrosive to aircraft components, so planes that scoop from the ocean must undergo thorough cleaning and maintenance afterward.
+Still, saltwater can be corrosive to aircraft components, so planes that scoop from the ocean must undergo thorough cleaning and maintenance afterward.

 Q: How much water can a firefighting plane carry?